SEPTEMBER 14-15, 2022

 - President’s Executive Order 14028 (E.O.
 14028): Implementing Zero-trust architecture, deploying more automated EDR solutions and moving systems to the clouds

 - 2021 FISMA Report to Congress: OMB’s analysis of agencies’ application of the intrusion detection and prevention capabilities across the Executive Branch

-- DHS Secretary Binding Operational Directives (BODs) and Emergency Directives: BOD 20-01 – Develop and Publish a Vulnerability Disclosure Policy, BOD 19-02 – Vulnerability Remediation Requirements for Internet-Accessible Systems, BOD 18-02 – Securing High Value Assets, ED 20-04 – Mitigate Netlogon Elevation of Privilege Vulnerability from August 2020 Patch Tuesday
+- DHS Secretary Binding Operational Directives (BODs) and Emergency Directives: BOD 22-01 – Reducing Exploited Vulnerabilities, BOD 20-01 – Develop and Publish a Vulnerability Disclosure Policy, BOD 19-02 – Vulnerability Remediation Requirements for Internet-Accessible Systems, ED 22-03 – Mitigate VMWARE Vulnerabilities, etc.

 - FISMA 2022 Metrics: Chief Information Officer (CIO), Inspector General (IG), and Senior Agency Official for Privacy (SAOP)

-- Frameworks: System Development Life Cycle (SDLC), RMF, Department of Defense (DoD) RMF, CSF, System Security Engineering Framework (SSEF), Privacy Framework, High Value Assets (HVA), Unclassified Controlled Information (UCI)
+- Frameworks: System Development Life Cycle (SDLC), RMF, Department of Defense (DoD) RMF, CSF, System Security Engineering Framework (SSEF), Privacy Framework, High Value Assets (HVA), Unclassified Controlled Information (UCI), etc.